Vijay Iyer: Composing for others

 Other works include For Violin Alone written for Jennifer Koh, My Boy (Song of Remembrance) composed for Boston Lyric Opera, Plinth (for Kwame Ture) composed for Shai Wosner, The Window composed for Inbal Segev and Iyer, Equal Night composed for Matt Haimovitz, For My Father composed for Sarah Rothenberg and Disunities composed for Lydian Quartet with David Krakauer.

 Iyer's concert works are published by Schott Music.

 In 2013 he collaborated with filmmaker Prashant Bhargava on the multidisciplinary project Radhe Radhe: Rites Of Holi dealing with springtime rituals in India.
 The project was commissioned to commemorate the 100th anniversary of Igor Stravinsky's The Rite Of Spring, with Iyer's score to Bhargava's film performed live by the International Contemporary Ensemble.
 Bhargava died at the age of 42 by heart attack in May 2015.
 In memory of him Iyer as the music director of the 2017 Ojai Music Festival has staged the film score as a live act with members of the Oberlin Ensemble and the International Contemporary Ensemble conducted by UC San Diego music professor Steven Schick.

 Teaching and writing

 In 2014, Iyer joined the senior faculty in the Department of Music at Harvard University as the Franklin D. and Florence Rosenblatt Professor of the Arts.
 In 2017, he received a joint appointment with Harvard's Department of African and African American Studies.

 From 2013 to 2021, Iyer was the artistic director of the International Workshop in Jazz and Creative Music at the Banff Centre for Arts and Creativity (jointly with co-artistic director Tyshawn Sorey starting in 2017).

 Previously, Iyer was a faculty member at the Manhattan School of Music, New York University, The New School and the School for Improvisational Music.

 His writings have appeared in various journals and anthologies.

+Iyer is a member of Faculty and Staff for Justice in Palestine (FSJP).
+He has delivered statements on behalf of FJSP during the 2024 Harvard encampment.

 Iyer can be seen as a contemporary musicologist who is most interested in researching not historical but improvisational music.